-REGIONAL GREENHOUSE GAS INITIATIVE (RGGI)
+REGIONAL GREENHOUSE GAS INITIATIVE

 The Regional Greenhouse Gas Initiative (RGGI) was the first mandatory U.S. cap-and-trade program for carbon dioxide.
 The program originally covered 10 New England and Mid-Atlantic states that agreed to set a cap on carbon dioxide emissions from power plants throughout the region, and allow regulated entities to trade carbon emission allowances to achieve compliance.
 RGGI originally set the cap to stabilize power plant emissions at 188 million tons of carbon dioxide annually between 2008 and 2011.
-Following the departure of New Jersey, the cap was lowered to 165 million tons between 2012 and 2013.
-As of 2014, the emissions cap was again lowered to 91 million tons.
-The cap will further decline 2.5 percent annually until 2020, resulting in a cumulative 15 percent reduction in annual emissions from the 2014 cap.

-RGGI requires fossil fuel power plants over 25 megawatts in participating states to obtain an allowance for each ton of carbon dioxide emitted annually.
 Power generators have a variety of options to comply with the targets.
 They can reduce their emissions through efficiency measures, switching fuels, using carbon capture and storage, or purchasing additional allowances at auction or from other firms.
 Generators can also use emission offsets to meet their emission reduction obligations.
 Offsets under the RGGI program are defined as emission reductions from sources other than power plants.
 For example, a permissible source of offsets could be the capture of methane emissions (a potent greenhouse gas) from landfills or agricultural sources.
 The RGGI program currently allows generators to meet up to 3.3 percent of their compliance obligations through the use of offsets.
 However, because of relatively low allowance prices, offsets have yet to be used for compliance in the program.